jamaalroach/GithubPage/content/about.md

 # Data Protection, Privacy, GPDR

 This is a **static site** written with R Markdown and compiled and rendered locally (with [Hugo](https://gohugo.io/) powered by [Blogdown](https://github.com/rstudio/blogdown)) on my laptop without a CMS, data bases, cookies, trackers, whatever.
-I don't run a mailing list, don't collect any data and there's nothing to opt in on MY website [https://ellocke.github.io/*](https://ellocke.github.io/).
+I don't run a mailing list, don't collect any data and there's nothing to opt in here [https://ellocke.github.io/*](https://ellocke.github.io/).
 When in doubt, consult [this](https://discourse.gohugo.io/t/hugo-vs-the-general-data-protection-regulations-gdpr-in-eu-eea/11526) or [**XKCD**](https://www.explainxkcd.com/wiki/index.php/1998:_GDPR).